-Perhaps you now have to play before you're willing to pay.
+Some people may have to play before they are willing to pay.

-With many companies and nonprofits offering some degree of value under a freemium model, potential members and customers may only be more likely to invest in the cost of membership only after becoming involved in some of the benefits of joining organization.
+With many companies and nonprofits offering some degree of value under a freemium model, some potential members and customers may invest in the cost of membership only after becoming experiencing some of the benefits of joining the organization.
 But this needs to be more than the old 90-day free trial.
 The engagement needs to be specific, personal, and intentional.

 Professional associations have long touted networking and community as one of the primary benefits of affiliating.
-But as described on the website or in a brochure, it's an abstract, impersonal concepts.
+But as described on the website or in a brochure, they are abstract, impersonal concepts.

-But when experienced in person, its benefits become real, tangible, relevant, and meaningful.
+But when experienced in person, the benefits become real, tangible, relevant, and meaningful.
 And when I experience meaning, I am much more likely to commit monies.

 Perhaps just as in real life, people are more likely to get married (to membership) only after a period of engagement.